cunnie/writings/i_am_become_forever.md

 She examined the flickering strand, and realized the flickering was caused by points of light speeding along the strand.
 She focused on the points of light, and they slowed down.
 Slow, and slower still.
-She could see them move, like a bullet through molasses.
-Enough, it was time to follow the strand.
+She could see them move, like a bullet through molasses. _Enough playing_, she thought to herself, _it is time to follow the strand._

 She knew she had entered Virginia, but she didn't know how she knew — she simply knew.
 Like how somene knows that they're hungry, or which way is up.